-From next week Saturday, Filipino domestic helpers who sign contracts to work in Hong Kong will no longer need to clean the exteriors of windows, according to the Philippines consulate.
+From January 1, 2017 (Sunday), all foreign domestic helpers who sign contracts to work in Hong Kong will no longer need to clean the exteriors of windows.

 Following the deaths of several helpers, domestic workers in Hong Kong have been protesting in recent months to have window cleaning removed from their list of duties.